Alignment and Safety of Diffusion Models via Reinforcement Learning and Reward Modeling: A Survey: Literature Review of Alignment Methods for Diffusion Models

-Several works have reported that naive RLHF (using e.g. REINFORCE directly on diffusion outputs) can be unstable or require many samples \cite{gupta2025simpleeffectivereinforcementlearning}.
-To tackle this, alternative RL formulations have been explored: {\bf Feedback-Efficient Online RL (Uehara et al., ICML 2024)}: Instead of offline feedback and static reward model, Uehara et al. consider an online setting where the model queries an oracle for the reward of generated samples and updates continuously \cite{uehara2024feedback}.
+Several works have reported that naive RLHF, such as using REINFORCE directly on diffusion outputs, can be unstable or require many samples \cite{gupta2025simpleeffectivereinforcementlearning}.
+To tackle this, alternative RL formulations have been explored: \textbf{Feedback-Efficient Online RL (Uehara et al., ICML 2024)}: Instead of offline feedback and a static reward model, Uehara et al. consider an online setting where the model queries an oracle for the reward of generated samples and updates continuously \cite{uehara2024feedback}.
 They frame it as a bandit problem on the space of generated data, with the goal of finding high-reward regions of the image distribution efficiently \cite{uehara2024feedback}.
-They propose an RL algorithm that biases exploration toward feasible samples (since many random images might be nonsensical or out-of-distribution) \cite{uehara2024feedback}.
+They propose an RL algorithm that biases exploration toward feasible samples, since many random images may be nonsensical or out-of-distribution \cite{uehara2024feedback}.
 By focusing on the manifold of realistic images, the method improves the sample efficiency of finding better samples.
-The theoretical contribution is a regret bound showing the algorithm will converge to high-reward outputs with fewer queries \cite{uehara2024feedback}.
-This is important for scalability: it suggests ways to fine-tune models with far less human evaluation by being smart in how the search is done.
-While their examples included images (aesthetics) and even molecules, the method is general RL.
-One limitation is it assumes an oracle that can give a reward for any sample on the fly (for molecules that might be a property calculator, for images it could be a human in the loop, which might not be feasible for huge numbers of queries).
+The theoretical contribution is a regret bound showing that the algorithm converges to high-reward outputs with fewer queries \cite{uehara2024feedback}.
+This is important for scalability because it suggests ways to fine-tune models with substantially less human evaluation.
+While their examples include images (aesthetics) and molecules, the method is a general RL approach.
+One limitation is that it assumes an oracle can provide a reward for any sample on demand; for molecules this may be a property calculator, whereas for images it may require a human-in-the-loop process that is difficult to scale.